 The catch gets its name from your oar “catching,” or entering, the water.

-- Start with your seat as far forward as it will go up the slide.
+- In the starting position, your seat should be as far forward as it will go up the slide.
 Keep your shins vertical to the ground, with your knees bent at close to a 90-degree angle.

 - Relax the lat and trap muscles in your back to keep a neutral spine.
 Activate your triceps to extend your arms straight in front of you.
 Grasp the handle firmly.